FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

 ====================

 For upgrading Business API Ecosystem version 5.4.1 installations to version 6.4.0 a new command has been incorporated within the *install.py* script.
-This command downloads new components software, updates it, and and migrates the different databases, so it lets the software ready to be used.
+This command downloads new components software, updates it, and  migrates the different databases, so it lets the software ready to be used.

 .. note::